 However, one resource suggests that using WordPress, it can take the average user 2 hours to create a simple blog, 8 hours to make an informational website, and up to 20 hours in total to design and build a functional e-commerce website using this design platform.

 Of course, those estimates are assuming that the designer already knows what they’re doing!
 If they don’t, and if there is a need to learn the basics of the platform prior to site creation, even more time is required.

-This could be up to 2 hours for basic WordPress training, up to 5 hours for training on associated tools such as Google Analytics, and up to 8 hours for comprehensive e-commerce training.
+Learning how to use WordPress could be up to 2 hours, up to 5 hours for training on associated tools such as Google Analytics, and up to 8 hours for comprehensive e-commerce training.